-Focus on developmentally appropriate methods and materials to enhance young children's awareness of math, science, and social studies concepts.
-Emphasizes techniques to develop observation, problem solving, and thinking skills
+Focus on developmentally appropriate methods and materials to enhance young children's awareness of science, technology, engineering, and math concepts.
+Emphasizes techniques to develop observation, problem solving, and thinking skills.
+Site observations are a part of the course work.

-CDC 202 Music and Movement in Early Childhood ...
+CDC 202 Music and Movement for Young Children ...
 3

 Explores music and movement activities to support perceptual, fine, and gross motor development.
 Overviews techniques to enhance creative movement and singing.
+Spring

-CDC 203 Child Care and Education Practicum I ...
+CDC 203 Early Childhood Practicum II ...
 2

-Prerequisites: CDC 105 and permission of the program coordinator required.
+Prerequisites: CDC 101, 104, 105, 109, 112 and permission of the program coordinator required.

 Involves practical teaching experience with young children, under qualified supervision, in early childhood classroom setting.
+It includes lesson planning and implementation, assessment and record keeping, communicating with parents and families, and all other phases of classroom operation.
+Site observations are part of the course work.
+Permission of Program Coordinator required.

-Contact instructor for placement information before enrollment.
-Corequisites: CDC 206, CDC 209
+Corequisites: CDC 206, 209, 210